inviqa/SysAdmin/rpi_wallboard/README.md

 #Backup: Create an restorable image
 ##Deduce the total size of backupimage
-1. mount the the SD card on the computer (in our case a Mac)
+Mount the the SD card on the computer (in our case a Mac)

-2. get the size of the boot partiotn in bytes
+Get the size of the boot partiotn in bytes
 ```
 # get Gthe size of the boot partiotn in bytes
 diskutil info /dev/disk2s1|grep "Total Size"|cut -f2 -d'(' |cut -f1 -d")"